hectorcorrea/ldpserver/readme.md

     java -jar target/ldp-testsuite-0.2.0-SNAPSHOT-shaded.jar --server http://localhost:9001 --test name_of_test_goes_here --basic

-...or as follow to run all basic container tests:
+...or as follow to run all basic container tests (including support for non-RDF):

-    java -jar target/ldp-testsuite-0.2.0-SNAPSHOT-shaded.jar --server http://localhost:9001 --basic
+    java -jar target/ldp-testsuite-0.2.0-SNAPSHOT-shaded.jar --server http://localhost:9001 --basic --non-rdf

-As of 1/4/2016 these are the results of all basic container tests:
+As of 1/9/2016 these are the results of all basic container tests (including support for non-RDF):

     LDP Test Suite
-    Total tests run: 90, Failures: 5, Skips: 27
+    Total tests run: 112, Failures: 8, Skips: 29